quarto-dev/quarto-web/docs/publishing/_publish-command.md

 ### \_publish.yml

-The `_publish.yml` file is used to to specify the publishing destination.
+The `_publish.yml` file is used to specify the publishing destination.
 This file is automatically created (or updated) whenever you execute the `quarto publish` command, and is located within the project or document directory.

 The service, id, and URL of the published content is specified in `_publish.yml`.
 For example: